pinga-lab/magnetization-rock-sample/manuscript/README.md

-# Figures and Latex source files for the manuscript
+# Figures and Latex source files used to generate the paper

-The `Makefile` has rules for building the PDF of the manuscript.
-To build the PDF, run:
+The folder manuscript contains some files used to generate all the sections of the paper to be published.
+Inside this folder, there are some .tex files and some HQ figures with all the result.

-    make
+Just below follows a list with the main files used to produce the text:

-To estimate the number of words in the paper (useful for estimating number of pages):
+*`manuscript.tex`: This file in .tex format used to generate the text.

-    make wc
+*`manuscript_galley.pdf `: This file in .pdf format is the main file containing the whole text.

-The compiled paper is placed in the `output` folder.
+*`bib-file.bib`: This file in .bib format contains the references used in this work.

-*It's also a good idea to mention here what notebook generated the figures in the `figures` folder.*
+* `Figs` : This is the folder containing all the Figures used in this paper.